 Our conductors are highly trained musicians both holding a Masters Degree in Community Music as well as Bachelors Degrees in Music and are chosen for their friendliness and encouraging natures that bring out the very best in the players.

-As well as conducting Hannah specialises in strings, and Catherine in a woodwind and piano.
+As well as conducting Hannah specialises in brass and strings, and Catherine in a woodwind and piano.
 Both also perform and give private coaching.

-What music do you play?Each week one of our conductors ( or Hannah Crawford) guides us through a varied selection of music from across the orchestral repertoire, some easy bits and some of that really meaty stuff you’ve always wanted to have a go at.
+What music do you play?Each week one of our conductors (Catherine or Hannah) guides us through a varied selection of music from across the orchestral repertoire, some easy bits and some of that really meaty stuff you’ve always wanted to have a go at.

-We try to make sure that there’s a bit of something for everyone in each of our sessions.
+We try to make sure that there is a little something for everyone in each of our sessions.

 And can I borrow the music to practise at home?Yes, most of the music we play you are welcome to borrow if you’d like to have a look at it at home or with your teacher.
 Some people do, some people don’t.
 It’s entirely up to you.